Decorating

 Why Are Persian Handwoven Rugs Considered Illegal

 While the import of Persian rugs is restricted through certain customs routes and official channels—primarily in the United States—many buyers worldwide continue to purchase and order Persian carpets without any concerns.
-For buyers requesting a small number of rugs or those living outside the United States, there are no limitations at all.
+For buyers outside the United States, purchasing Persian rugs is generally less restricted, depending on local import regulations.
 A significant number of Persian rugs are bought and sold daily within the U.S., despite the import restrictions..
 So why do some people mistakenly believe that Persian rugs are illegal?
 Why are Persian rugs illegal in America?
-Is Persian carpets legal?
+Are Persian carpets legal?
 Why is the Persian carpet sanctioned?
 Are Persian carpets really expensive?
 Are expensive Persian rugs?

 In this article, we aim to debunk these misconceptions and show you just how accessible owning a Persian handmade rug truly is.